 In short, the appraisal report provides a property value based on extensive information and analysis.
 This is why when you apply for a mortgage, the lender focuses on the appraised fair market value as opposed to the property list price or assessed value.

-When you buy a home, you should be focused on the current fair market value of the property which should be supported by the appraisal report ordered by the lender when you get a mortgage.
-The appraised value of the property as provided by a certified appraiser determines what size mortgage you can attain on the property.
-For example, if you agree to buy a home for $150,000 but it only appraises for $100,000 then you may not be able to qualify for a large enough mortgage to buy the home.
-We provide a comprehensive explanation of an appraisal report when you buy a home on FREEandCLEAR that you should review.
+Additionally, the appraised value of the property is one of the factors that determines what size mortgage you can obtain.
+For example, if you agree to buy a home for $150,000 but it only appraises for $100,000 then you may not be able to qualify for a large enough mortgage to finance the purchase.
+This also illustrates why it is important to not overpay when you buy a home.

 If you are concerned about overpaying for a home, as a first step you can use real estate websites to review estimated values for the property.
 While these websites only provide an approximate property value, the information may be helpful to understand what the property is worth.

 Your best approach to avoid overpaying when you buy a home, however, is to work with a realtor or real estate agent with local knowledge and who has experience with the type of property you want to buy.
 These professionals can use their market knowledge to offer a more precise assessment of the value of a property before you submit an offer to purchase.

 An experienced realtor or real estate agent can also help you understand why the market value for a property is different than the assessed value according to tax records.
 Understanding this information can help you save you money and protect your interests when you negotiate the purchase price with the property seller.